OpnTec/open-spectrometer-python/README.md

 Steps to use calibrate.py:

-1. Run the script calibrate.py with the file produced with the compact fluoreschent light (CFL).
+1. Run the script calibrate.py with the file produced with the compact fluorescent light (CFL).
 2. Use the magnification lens to note at which pixel corresponds which peak in the plot of the wikipedia reference.
 3. Take at least 3 correlations, but the more, the better.
-4. Open the main script, and insert (replace) in increasing order the pixel and waveleghts previously noted in the respetive slots.
+4. Open the main script, and insert (replace) in increasing order the pixel and wavelenghts previously noted in the respective slots.

 ## Contribution